 The benefits of reciting the Selawat are so many that they encompass both this world and in the Hereafter.

 As for the benefits in this world, we will always be guided by Allah s.w.t.
-And as for the benefits in the Hereafter, we will gain the syafa’ah (intercession) of our beloved Prophet s.a.w, insya’Allah.
-You can also listen to these songs about Prophet Muhammad s.a.w.
+And as for the benefits in the Hereafter, we will gain the Syafa’ah (intercession) of our beloved Prophet s.a.w, insya’Allah.

 This is the month of Sadaqah (charity).
 Many people tend to be more generous in this month as compared to the other months due to the multiplied rewards from Allah in this blessed month.
 Even during this circuit breaker period, we can still do sadaqah online such as making a donation to support our mosques or sponsoring food for people to break their fast!

-It is in fact the Sunnah of our beloved Prophet s.a.w. where he was narrated to give sadaqah like the wind blowing (in terms of his generosity) especially during Ramadan when Angel Jibril a.s. came to him to recite the Quran.
+It is in fact the Sunnah of our beloved Prophet s.a.w. where he was narrated and described to give Sadaqah like the 'wind blowing' (in terms of his generosity) especially during Ramadan when the Angel Jibril a.s. came to him to recite the Quran.